Disturbing Video Shows Chicago Man, Daniel Prude, Suffocating In Police Custody In Rochester, N.Y.

 Prude was from Chicago and his family said he was living in an apartment building in in Auburn Gresham.

-Five months after Prude’s death, his family want the officers involved to be fired and charged in.
+Five months after Prude’s death, his family want the officers involved to be fired and charged with murder.

 The New York State Attorney General’s office confirmed to us that they are investigating the case.